kriszzy01/tandem-trivia/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 It manages state using useReducer Hook.
-Navigation is achieved using conditional rendering.
+Navigation is achieved using conditional rendering.<br />
 Redux and React Router were not used to reduce external packages as stated in the requirements.

 # Goal